Wayan123/GenerativeAI/vector-dbs/README.md

 Embeddings are techniques that convert complex data, such as words, into simpler numerical representations (called vectors).
 This makes it easier for AI systems to understand and work with the data.

+To store documents as vectors, a vector database requires a process called `embedding` to convert each word into a vector of hundreds or thousands of `different dimensions`.
+For example, OpenAI `Ada` embedding results in over 1500 dimensions.

 ## Vector Databases

 Vector databases store data such as text, video or images that are converted into vector `embeddings` for AI models to access them quickly.
 Vector databases are used in machine learning (ML) applications such as recommendation systems, search engines, and natural language processing (NLP).